 In addition, one needs money for snacks; fruit, coffee, baked goods, and ice cream are widespread in Greece, and most students grab at least one of these on a daily basis.
 (In fact, I can think of many students who got at least one item from each of these food groups just about daily.)

 It is advisable to have access to around $500 beyond these costs, although one does not need all of this to be accessible at the start of the study tour.
 (So some of you might have a paycheck deposited to your U.S. bank account while we are in Greece, so that you can access the money with an ATM card.)
-You will fall in love with some souvenirs and this is a wonderful opportunity to do some interesting shopping.
+You will fall in love with some souvenirs and this is a wonderful opportunity to do some interesting shopping, even if you’re not the sort normally given to souvenir shopping.